mcgusean/Key-Word-Search/README.md

 # Key-Word-Search
-project for school project.
-Search for keyword in multiple links.
+Used this to help with a school project.
+Started coding less than a week ago.